gwentruong/gwentruong.github.io/_posts/2020-01-11-sofware-development.md

 ---
 title: "To become a great software developer"
+excerpt: "This post should [...]"
+header:
+  overlay_image: /assets/images/programming.jpg
+  overlay_filter: 0.4
+  caption: "Photo credit: [Fotis Fotopoulos](https://unsplash.com/@ffstop?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on Unsplash"
 categories:
     - Portfolio
 tags:
     - software_developement
 ---

 The title sounds so ambitious but it is a no brainer just to become an average code monkey in the software developing field.

 Well, it is true that I can't achieve all at once and there should be a balance among them.

 Sorry, the real title is ...

-### To become a competent software developer
+# To become a competent software developer

 Most of my software development knowledge and skills were gained mostly from workplace, largely from self-learning and a little from some rushing computer science courses at the end of my bachelor degree.